Olympic Solidarity Programmes

 One of the areas most relevant to badminton is for Athletes:

-- This programme will operate in the 2 years prior to the Tokyo 2020 Olympic Games.
-(Dates to be announced)
+- This programme will operate in the 2 years prior to the Paris 2024 Olympic Games.

 - Information & application forms will be available from the relevant NOC.